ASU Online Library Guide

 Library Guides

-ASU Library has a news channel, promoting virtual and in-person events, resources and tools available to students.
+ASU Library has a news channel promoting virtual and in-person events, resources, and tools available to students.
 Keep up to date on The Library Channel.

 Thank You!

 This guide is a way to learn about the different resources available to you as an ASU Online student.
-At ASU Library, we are eager to help and support all students and researchers, whether it be for education or leisure purposes.
+At ASU Library, we are eager to help and support all students and researchers, whether it be for educational or leisure purposes.
 Don't hesitate to reach out to any of us through Ask a Librarian.

 Happy Searching!